castorini/pyserini/docs/experiments-spladev2.md

 #####################
 ```

-There might be small differences in score due to platform differences in neural inference.
+There might be small differences in score due to non-determinism in neural inference; see [these notes](reproducibility.md) for detail.

 ## Reproduction Log[*](reproducibility.md)